yukidaruma/dota2-spectating-helper/readme.md

 MIT

 # Third-party license
-dota2-gsi-fork is fork of https://github.com/xzion/dota2-gsi, which is released under MIT License.
+dota2-gsi-fork is a fork of https://github.com/xzion/dota2-gsi, which is released under MIT License.